quintel/merit/README.md

     $>rake console:stub

-This will load the examples, calculate them and take you into an irb or pry session (that is an interactive Ruby session).
+This will load the examples in a global variable `merit_order`, calculate it and take you into an irb or pry session (that is an interactive Ruby session).

 Then you can start to request output, e.g. a summary of the 'Merit Order':

 ```
->mo.info
+>merit_order.info
 +------------------------------------------------------+-----------------------------+----------------+--------------------+
 | key                                                  | class                       | marginal costs | full load hours    |
 +------------------------------------------------------+-----------------------------+----------------+--------------------+